notator/ResidentSynthHostTestSite/README.md

 #### To use the _ResidentSynth_ in other web applications:

-1. copy the [residentSynth](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth) folder to the application site
+1. copy the 'residentSynth' folder to the application site
-2. adjust the files in the [config folder](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth/config) as required (see below).
+2. adjust the files in the contained 'config' folder as required (see below).
-3. load the appropriate files in the application's main html file (see, for example, the files included at the end of [host.html](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/host.html)).<br />Note that recordings.js is specific to the _ResidentSynthHost_ application.
+3. load the appropriate files in the application's main .html file (see, for example, the files included at the end of host.html).<br />Note that recordings.js is specific to the _ResidentSynthHost_ application.
 The synth does not itself implement recording functions.
 4. call the synth's constructor: `let synth = new ResSynth.residentSynth.ResidentSynth();`
 5. call `synth.open();`<br /> In order to comply with a web standard, this has to be done after a user interaction with the GUI.
 6. send MIDI messages to the synth using `synth.send(midiMessage)`.<br /> The `midiMessage` is a 3-value `Uint8Array`.
 Messages are processed immediately.
 Timestamps are ignored.
 The application is shielded from lower-level interaction with the audio system because the synth uses a private WebAudioAPI `AudioContext` object.